NeosnakeEX/Getting-and-Cleaning-Data-Course-Project/README.md

 activity_labels <- as.vector(activity_labels[,2])

+Next,
+The for loop goes through and renames the integers in the Activities column using the activity_labels vector.
+(Ex.
+1 gets turned into 'WALKING')

 for (i in 1:length(activity_labels)){

   merged_data$Activities <- gsub(i,activity_labels[i],merged_data$Activities)

 }

-The for loop goes through and renames the integers in the Activities column using the activity_labels vector.
-(Ex.
-1 gets turned into 'WALKING')

 The next step is to read in the subject test and training data and then merging them into one variable, total_subjects, using the rbind function.
 Then, the column name is renamed to 'Subjects'.